yandthj/HPC/docs/Documentation/Systems/Swift/running.md

 replacing 8888 with the number in the URL if it is different.

 Then in a web browser window, paste the URL to bring up a new notebook.
-## Running VASP
-Please see the [VASP page](../../Applications/vasp.md) for detailed information and recommendations for running VASP on Swift.

 ## Running Jupyter / Jupyter-lab on a compute node

 You can get an interactive session on a compute node with the salloc command, as in the following example: